Where Do Physical Therapist Assistants Work? Exploring the Options

 7. Across the country

 Yes, yes, we know this isn’t a specific setting—but hear us out.
 Physical therapist assistants can elect to pursue contract work in hospitals, clinics, fitness facilities and schools around the country by taking a travel PTA job.
 Travel PTA jobs are perfect for new grads who want diverse experiences and variety in their work.
 Most contract travel PTA jobs last anywhere from six weeks to six months if needed.
 These needs are usually immediate, so travel PTAs don’t start looking for a new role until about two weeks before they hope to start.

 Often these quick transitions are made easier by housing stipends and incidental pay for other costs, usually including a tax-free per diem to pay for the expenses associated with living out of town while maintaining a residence back home while on assignment.
-Plus, the pay for travel PTA positions, though hourly, tends to be higher than permanent PTA positions, according to Amy Garrigues, PT, DPT and executive director of the Rasmussen College Physical Therapist Assistant program.
+Plus, the pay for travel PTA positions, though hourly, tends to be higher than permanent PTA positions, according to Amy Garrigues, PT, DPT and executive director of the Rasmussen University Physical Therapist Assistant program.

 “The benefits of becoming a traveling PTA are countless,” says Meredith Castin of The Non-Clinical PT, “You’ll build a network across the country exploring new patient populations and roles.”

 Garrigues says working as a travel PTA provides opportunities to work in a huge variety of specialties including acute care, inpatient rehabilitation, skilled nursing, outpatient care and orthopedics.
 By becoming a travel PTA early in your career, you’ll learn what kind of work is most meaningful to you while connecting with people that can help you get there.

 Plus, you’ll get to travel!
 These positions give you a unique opportunity to visit areas you’ve never seen and meet people you’d otherwise never come into contact with—a valuable experience on its own.